VitaliyProdan/wp_shop/wp-content/plugins/tabby-responsive-tabs/readme.txt

 > The [Tabby Link to Tab](http://cubecolour.co.uk/downloads/tabby-link-to-tab/ "Tabby Link to Tab") add-on provides a simple shortcode to create links to specific tabs which can appear anywhere on the same page as the tabgroup without the page needing to reload.

+> The [Tabby Tab to URL Link](http://cubecolour.co.uk/downloads/tabby-tab-to-url-link/ "Tabby Tab to URL Link") add-on enables you to set one or more of your tabs to act as a link to any URL.

+> The [Tabby Load Accordion Closed](http://cubecolour.co.uk/downloads/tabby-load-accordion-closed/ "Tabby Load Accordion Closed") add-on changes the default behaviour when the tabs are displayed as an accordion so no accordion sections are open when the page initially loads.
 = Usage: =

 There are two shortcodes which should both be used `[tabby]` and `[tabbyending]`